Richard H. Bube: Defense of theistic evolution

 In the 1970s, whilst he was editor of the Journal of the American Scientific Affiliation Bube defended the viewpoint of theistic evolution in that journal.
 One such article on this topic would receive in-journal peer-review by Baptist theologian Bernard L. Ramm, Canadian historian and Reformed scholar W. Stanford Reid, Fuller theologian Paul King Jewett, and Christian apologist Alvin Plantinga.

 Personal life

-Bube was born in Providence, Rhode Island to Edward Neser Bube and Ella Elvira (Baltteim) Bube.
-He married Betty Jane Meeker on October 9, 1948 and they had four children: Mark Timothy, Kenneth Paul, Sharon Elizabeth and Meryl Lee.
+Bube was born in Providence, Rhode Island, to Edward Neser Bube and Ella Elvira (Baltteim) Bube.
+He married Betty Jane Meeker on October 9, 1948, and they had four children: Mark Timothy, Kenneth Paul, Sharon Elizabeth and Meryl Lee.
 His son Mark T. Bube is the General Secretary for Foreign Missions of the Orthodox Presbyterian Church.
-He died on June 9, 2018 at the age of 90.
+He married Mary Anne Harman September 9, 2000.
+He died on June 9, 2018, at the age of 90.

-Married Mary Anne Harman September 9, 2000.

 Theology

 His views on religion have been discussed by theologian Stanley J. Grenz.